algorandfoundation/docs/docs/sdks/javascript/index.md

     - Docker Compose ([install guide](https://docs.docker.com/compose/install/))
     - Git ([install guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))

-Algorand provides a docker instance for setting up a node, which can be used to get started developing.
+Algorand provides a docker instance for setting up a node or private network, which can be used to get started developing.
 To install and use this instance, follow these instructions.
 ​
 ```bash
 git clone https://github.com/algorand/sandbox.git